dictybase-docker/cluster-ops/README.md

 - create all other services accounts needed to create and manage the cluster
 - enable the required Google Cloud APIs to create and manage the cluster

-The project owner must have adc set with their owner account -> can be done in just recipe ensure iam is enabled on project -> can be done in just recipe The project owner must run:
+The project owner must run:
 ```sh
 just create-sa-manager <project_id>